datamindedacademy/introduction_to_git/content/resources/exercise_4/README.md

 # Data Minded Academy - Introduction to Git
 ## Exercise 4 - Deal with merge conflicts

-In this exercise you will have to figure out how to deal with merge conflicts.
+In this exercise, you will have to figure out how to deal with merge conflicts.
 The tasks are the following:

 1. Open a terminal and position yourself in the root of this folder (`exercise_4`).
 2. Merge the existing branch `feature_branch` into the `main` branch